-They’re too sweet for me, they take too long to make, and—yes, as other sites have pointed out—they kinda are the definition of being a basic bitch.
+They’re too sweet for me, they take too long to make and (yes, as others have pointed out) they kinda are the definition of being a basic bitch.

 To be clear, I’m a legit Starbucks fan: Venti Iced Americanos?
 Them’s my jam.
 Grande iced green tea unsweetened, shaken with soy milk?
 My afternoon treat of choice.
 The turkey and havarti sandwich?
 Best on-the-go lunch to be found.
 However, as much I applaud Starbuck’s tremendous marketing savvy, I just can’t get behind the PSL.

 The second time was a few older, wiser years later.
-I was craving something sweet and thought maybe I’d unfairly judged the drink that makes the world freak out.
+I was craving something sweet and thought maybe I’d unfairly judged the drink that makes the world rejoice.
 Plus, I was writing a lot about pop culture at that time and really wanted to be part of the zeitgeist.
 Nope, still didn’t love it.
-I found it to be syrupy, artificial tasting and downright cloying.
+I found it to be syrupy, artificial-tasting and downright cloying.

 And not to the be bearer of (somewhat obvious) bad news, but it turns out, it is pretty artificial: Health blog Eat Real Food emailed Starbucks to find out what’s exactly in the PSL and there are some unpleasant additives involved.
 I’m no health nut, but I think I’d rather get my chemicals the good old fashion way: with McDonald’s chicken nuggets or a bottle of blue Gatorade.

 So anyway, I’m not judging you for loving Pumpkin Spice Lattes, but don’t roll your eyes at me when I tell you I’d rather not drink one 9:00 a.m..
 Catch me ordering my regular grande Pike Place instead.